Guerra24/mediawiki/README.md

 # Repo layout
 ../data - For persistent data
-.openshift/pear.txt - list of pears to install .openshift/action_hooks/build - Script that gets run every push, just prior to
+.openshift/pear.txt - list of pears to install .openshift/action_hooks/build - Script that gets run every push, just prior to starting your app.
-    starting your app

 # Notes about layout
 Please leave  data directory but feel free to create additional directories if needed.

 Note: Every time you push, everything in your remote repo dir gets recreated please store long term items (like an sqlite database) in ../data which will